joekiller/logstash-kafka/README.md

         }
     }

-Please note on the output that the default codec is plain which will encode your messages with not only the message but also with a timestamp and hostname.
+The default codec is json for input and outputs.
+If you select a codec of plain, logstash will encode your messages with not only the message but also with a timestamp and hostname.
 If you do not want anything but your message passing through, you should make the output configuration something like: